DarthPorky/Student_Attendance/README.md

 INSTALLATION

-To install and run this web app make sure to have WAMP or XAMP installed on your machine and then copy the contents of the download folder into your htdocs or www folder.
+To install and run this web app make sure to have WAMP or XAMP installed on your machine and then copy the contents of the downloaded folder into your htdocs or www folder.
 Import the sql file into your database server.
 Launch the web server and have fun.